Understanding What Varicose Veins Feel Like

 In the United States alone, over 40 million people suffer from varicose veins.
 However, less than 10 percent actually seek treatment for painful symptoms.
 This is because many people often associate leg pain to just a sign of aging or arthritis instead of vein disease.
+Varicose Veins have symptoms that can cause pain and unsightly appearance.
+We explain some of the reasons why and how to help determine options for what you can do next to alleviate symptoms.

 What are varicose veins?